Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

        DR_D1

    * - Searches_Automated
-     - Searches conducted on the host site or discovery service where results are returned in the host UI and multiple databases are searched without user selection of databases.
+     - Number of searches conducted against a database on the host site or discovery service where results are returned in the host UI, multiple databases are searched and the user does NOT have the option of selecting the databases to be searched.
 This metric only applies to usage that is tracked at the database level and is not represented at the platform level.
      - A&I_Database\ |br|\ |lb|
        Aggregated_Full_Content\ |br|\ |lb|
        Discovery_Service\ |br|\ |lb|